Developmental Meetings

 How to run developmental meetings?

 • Ask the participants to share their best thinking on a topic or issue for (say) two minutes while everyone else listens attentively.
 This method makes the noisy people focus their energy and gives the quiet ones time to think.
 They also don’t have to fight for attention.
-Have a turn yourself but go last if you are the most senior person at the meeting.
+Have a turn yourself, but go last if you are the most senior at the meeting.

 • Use sub-groups.
 Groups of three to five are the most effective for producing and testing ideas.
-If you form small groups of the people with the most interest in a topic, you will get more and better work done than if you stay together.
+If you form small groups of people with the most interest in a topic, you will get more and better work done than if you stay together.

 • At the end of the meeting, or halfway through if it is a long one, ask people what they have learned, what was good about it and how the next one could be better.